-But what happens if your student doesn't use all of the money you've saved in a 529 plan on their behalf?
-Or, what if they opt not to attend college at all?
-Ordinarily, withdrawals from a 529 savings plan for anything other than qualified education expenses would be subject to a 10 percent tax penalty and regular income tax.
-There is, however, a solution for avoiding a tax bite: changing the plan's beneficiary.
+A 529 college savings plan can be a big help in preparing for those costs.
+These plans offer a tax-advantaged way to save for college, beginning as early as birth.
+The 2017 Tax Cuts and Jobs Act expanded the guidelines for 529 plans, allowing parents to withdraw up to $10,000 per year from these plans for private or religious elementary and secondary education expenses.
+But what happens if your student doesn't use all of the money you've saved in a 529 plan on their behalf, or if they opt not to attend college at all?
+Ordinarily, withdrawals from a 529 savings plan for anything other than qualified education expenses would be subject to a 10% tax penalty and regular income tax, but there's a solution for avoiding a tax bite: changing the plan's beneficiary.

-The most important thing you need to keep in mind is that the new designated beneficiary must be a qualified individual.
-A qualified individual is a member of the beneficiary's family.
+The Internal Revenue Service (IRS) has specific guidelines for changing the beneficiary of a 529 savings plan, but it's not an overly complicated process.
+The most important thing is that the new designated beneficiary must be a qualified individual, which means a member of the beneficiary's family.
 That includes:

-- Their in-laws, including a mother-in-law, father-in-law, brother-in-law or sister-in-law
+- In-laws, including a mother-in-law, father-in-law, brother-in-law, or sister-in-law

-- Their siblings, including step-siblings
+- Siblings, including step-siblings

 - Aunts and uncles